North Korea Fast Facts

 September 11, 2017 - The UN Security Council unanimously adopts a US-drafted resolution to impose more sanctions on North Korea, a week after the rogue nation carried out its sixth and largest nuclear test.

-September 19, 2017 - President Trump, speaking to the UN general assembly, threatens to "totally destroy" North Korea if the US is forced to defend itself or an ally.
+September 19, 2017 - Trump, speaking to the UN general assembly, threatens to "totally destroy" North Korea if the US is forced to defend itself or an ally.
 Kim later responds by calling Trump a "deranged US dotard."

-September 22,2017 - President Trump announces an expansion of sanctions on North Korea and praises China for taking action to limit financial transactions with the isolated communist nation.
+September 21, 2017 - Trump announces an expansion of sanctions on North Korea and praises China for taking action to limit financial transactions with the isolated communist nation.

-September 25, 2017 - North Korea's Foreign Minister Ri Yong Ho accuses US President Donald Trump of declaring war on his country by tweeting in previous days that North Korea "won't be around much longer."
+September 25, 2017 - North Korea's Foreign Minister Ri Yong Ho accuses US President Trump of declaring war on his country by tweeting in previous days that North Korea "won't be around much longer."
 White House press secretary Sarah Sanders says, "Frankly, the suggestion of that is absurd."

-November 20, 2017 - President Trump places North Korea back on the list of state sponsors of terrorism.
+November 20, 2017 - Trump places North Korea back on the list of state sponsors of terrorism.

 November 21, 2017 - The Treasury Department announces new sanctions against North Korea.